Let's be honest — for most men, sex is one of the most important things in life, from the second he hits puberty.

 Lastly, when it comes to low libido, the most common treatment is lifestyle changes.
-This can include getting more active and reducing excessive weight as well as cutting alcohol, tobacco, and drugs.
+This can include getting more active and reducing excess weight, as well as cutting alcohol, tobacco, and drugs.

 The best way to prevent sexual health issues is by keeping on top of your health before problems arise.
 Let's take a look at how to keep optimal health.

 One of the best ways to maintain your sexual health is by eating a balanced diet.
 It can also help reduce the chance of getting diabetes and heart disease — both of which can contribute to erectile dysfunction.

 One study found that a higher intake of flavonoid-rich foods reduced the chance of experiencing erectile dysfunction.
 This includes food like berries, red cabbage, onions, kale, parsley, tea, red wine, and dark chocolate.

 Read more: 5 Foods To Promote Penis Health